0

 – Nxlevel

-Apr 13, 2022 at 21:21
+Commented Apr 13, 2022 at 21:21

 • $\begingroup$ That is a circular definition: "the score for 'bad' is determined by the score"?!
 What is it that you "consider good & bad"?
-Where do the scores come from? $\endgroup$ Apr 14, 2022 at 8:06
+Where do the scores come from? $\endgroup$ Commented Apr 14, 2022 at 8:06

 • $\begingroup$ I'm not sure I understand.
 It's just like scoring anything else on a scale.
 0 is extremely bad and 10 is extremely good and 5 average.
 The point is to manually score hundreds of articles and have the A.I. learn what we like and don't like based on the scores we manually give between 0-10.
 It should be able to analyze and identify what topics, writing style and other factors to consider to be able to score like the humans. when it is close to this point we wound then leave this task to the A.I. $\endgroup$